TeamYouDown/YouMusic/README.md

 1. [Huawei AppGallery](https://appgallery.huawei.com/app/C108194695)
 2. [Xiomi GetApps](https://global.app.mi.com/details?id=com.ozsoft.youmusic)

-### Q: How to scrobble music to LastFM, LibreFM, ListenBrainz or GNU FM?

-Use other music apps.
-I recommend [YouMusic - Listen and Download](https://play.google.com/store/apps/details?id=com.ozsoft.youmusic).

 ### Q: How to export downloaded song files?

 *YouMusic* supports SAF.
 You can find the provider in Android native file manager.
 You can also use [instruction](https://github.com/TeamYouDown/YouMusic/issues) (recommended).